 Avocado Parmesan Grits is taking traditional grits to the next level by adding creamy avocado.
 This dish a definite crowd-pleaser.
 1 of 5 recipes from my Avocado Week recipe rounded up.
 Check out more delicious avocado recipes below.

-I love grits savory and sweet but I must say that avocado goes so well adding extra creaminess to eat bite.
-I also managed to blend in some fresh herbs with salt and cracked black pepper a simple yet surprising satisfying preparation.
+I love grits savory and sweet but I must say that avocado goes so well adding extra creaminess to eat a bite.
+I also managed to blend in some fresh herbs with salt and cracked black pepper a simple yet surprisingly satisfying preparation.

 I made this dish while also wearing this nifty Avocado Soothing Mask that I found on SheKnows.com. <<<